7 Tips for Dads During Labor and Delivery - Baby Chick

 1. Know What to Expect During Labor

 One of the best ways to support your laboring partner is to know what to expect during labor.
-When you know what to expect, you both will feel more empowered and knowledgeable about what’s going on.
-This is why I highly recommend that you prepare for your baby’s birth by going to a childbirth class with your partner.
+When you know what to expect, you will feel more empowered and knowledgeable about what’s happening.
+This is why I highly recommend you prepare for your baby’s birth by attending a childbirth class with your partner.
 All hospitals and birth centers hold classes, and—in most towns—several offsite classes are offered in each community.
 Be sure to look into all of your options.
 Talk to your partner about which class is best for both of you.
 Each type of class focuses on different topics and comfort techniques during labor.
 By taking a class or series of classes, you will learn what’s normal and not normal.
 You will also be able to help her every step of the way.

 Note: I prefer and recommend non-hospital classes to my clients.
 This way, there aren’t restrictions on what the instructor can teach or how they can answer your questions.
 I’m not saying that hospital classes aren’t good classes.
-I just prefer that my clients learn all of the available options for each part of labor, what to expect, and what is normal.
-I don’t want anyone demanding the instructor to leave out any information that could help you and your partner during her labor just because it’s an “inconvenience” to the hospital or care provider.
+I just prefer that my clients learn all the available options for each part of labor, what to expect, and what is normal.
+I don’t want anyone demanding the instructor to leave out any information that could help you and your partner during her labor because it’s an “inconvenience” to the hospital or care provider.

 2. Help Time Her Contractions